 - Last 5 years, no new natural gas storage facilities began operating.

 Compiled based on data from the U.S. Energy Information Administration (EIA)

-- As of 14 March, 2020, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) members (including European Union (EU) member companies and non-EU (Serbia and Ukraine) member companies) was 627 TWh or 13.5% lower than one month ago, reflecting the winter gas demand.
+- As of 14 March, 2020, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) member companies of the European Union (EU) was 627 TWh or 13.5% lower than one month ago, reflecting the winter gas demand.
 But the level was still 182 TWh or 40.9% higher than one year earlier, and 286 TWh higher than the five-year average, and for the highest in history.
 The stored volume represented 57% on 14 March 2019 of the working capacity, coming down from 97.6% on 4 November 2019, the highest occupancy ever in the history of the storage statistics, still staying significantly higher than the past five-year range of 25% - 40% at the time of the year.

 - The largest contributors to the increase of stored volumes include the growing imports of LNG into the European region starting in the third quarter of 2018 and the decrease of winter heating gas demand in Europe.
 European operators were actively using storage facilities in hopes of buying LNG cheaply before the winter demand season and selling it expensively in winter.
 However, due to the weak gas demand European gas stocks have not found many places to go, resulting in the high stock ratio.

 - During the slightly longer than five-year period from the end of August 2014 to the end of November 2019, the gas storage capacity of AGSI in Europe increased by 16% from 954 TWh to 1,109 TWh as of the end of February 2020.